 Swift Key (Microsoft): As of 2019-03-05 doesn’t work well as with iPhone as Google’s Gboard

 Wrike: Only supports 5 users free, no mobile web support; GANTT charts not free; haven’t found obvious advantages over Asana

 Trello: Recommended for Agile/Kanban.
-Otherwise, no clear benefit over Asana.
+Slightly simpler than Asana.

 Asana: 15 free users?
 So-so UI, sluggish w/ no more mobile web support; Sub-tasks are awkward; Task description formatting problematic w/ no simultaneous updating.

 Basecamp: No dependencies, no relation of tasks to calendar

 Microsoft Office Suite: Huge, bloated, expensive.